Go back to school or learn on the job

 Some research from social psychology suggests that goal <> need alignment is “associated with more positive…performance and well-being outcomes.”
 No surprise there.

 A form of this logic helped me determine it was in my best interest to continue working at Industry Dive – a fledgling B2B media startup – rather than attend Carnegie Mellon’s top-ranked Human Computer Interaction Master’s program back in 2013.
 Deciding whether or not to commit to CMU was a decision I wrestled with for a long time.
-I reached out to friends and family for advice, had a few restless nights, and even deferred acceptance for a year.
+I contacted friends and family for advice, had a few restless nights, and even deferred acceptance for a year.

 Looking back, I believe it was the open house weekend that made it so difficult to choose.
 The staff sold the program quite well.
 My mind was soon awash in dreams about what I might learn and whom I might meet.